THE OLD WAY

 Past guest contributors include Bruce Parry, Martin Shaw, Jon Young and Mac Macartney.

-FIVE JOURNEYS IN DEVON ONE IN THE KALAHARI
+FOUR JOURNEYS IN DEVON ONE IN THE KALAHARI

 “I truly believe there is nothing else out there in the world like this.
 It is an incredibly magical and potent experience.
 If you want to know what it feels like to live the way we predominantly have on our human journey - in connection to land, self and community, go on the journey of The Old Way”.
 Sarah, participant 2018.